Madhusudhan-R360/campaign-cms-clone/README.md

 # Campaign CMS Clone

-An intermediate-to-advanced Campaign CMS built using **FastAPI** and **MongoDB**.
+An intermediate-to-advanced Campaign CMS built using **FastAPI**, **MongoDB**, and **JWT Authentication**.

-This project recreates the complete reward lifecycle used in enterprise reward and loyalty platforms, from campaign creation to reward redemption, transaction tracking, and refund processing.
+This project recreates a complete enterprise-style reward lifecycle from campaign setup to reward redemption, transaction auditing, refund processing, and secure API access.

 ---